 UN SDGs: How we are meeting them

 Across the Queen’s community, much of our research, teaching, outreach and stewardship activities are directly tied to the 17 SDGs and their targets.
-Click on any of the 17 SDGs below or view the accessible PDF report (13KB) to find out more about how the Queen’s community is helping to advance these global goals and achieve social impact.
+Click on any of the 17 SDGs below or view our annual reports to find out more about how the Queen’s community is helping to advance these global goals and achieve social impact.